-The above will form the basis of the content for the Patient-Centred Care Project (PCCP) Presentation that you will give to your peers and an evaluator during the morning of the Thursday Week 3 Academic Session (09:45 - 12:00).
+The above will form the basis of the content for the Patient-Centred Care Project (PCCP) Presentation that you will present to you peers and an evaluator during the morning of the Thursday Week 3 Academic Session (10:30-12:00).
 You will have 10 minutes to present your project and 5 minutes for questions.
-Marks are awarded for presentation and content (Appendix C).
+Marks are awarded for presentation and content.
 Sample projects are available on Osler.
-As needed, consider taking your 1 day (2 clinics) preparation time during Week 2 of the block.
-Book a time to review your PCCP with your preceptor before Week 3 Thursday (they need to complete an evaluation form).
+As needed, you should consider taking the 1 day (2 clinics) preparation time during week 2 of the block.
+You need to schedule time with your preceptor to review your PCCP before Week 3 Thursday (they need to complete an evaluation form).